napalm-automation/napalm/docs/support/index.rst

 ____________________________________

 * :code:`fortios_vdom` (fortios) - VDOM to connect to.
-* :code:`port` (eos, iosxr, junos, ios, ros) - Allows you to specify a port other than the default.
+* :code:`port` (eos, iosxr, junos, ios, ros, vyos) - Allows you to specify a port other than the default.
 * :code:`config_lock` (iosxr, junos) - Lock the config during open() (default: True).
 * :code:`dest_file_system` (ios) - Destination file system for SCP transfers (default: 'flash:').
 * :code:`auto_rollback_on_error` (ios) - Disable automatic rollback (certain versions of IOS support configure replace, but not rollback on error) (default: True).